AcalaNetwork/acala-evm-dev-docs/network/gas-parameters.md

 }
 ```

-Although this part is incompatible with the legacy EVM, it is actually an advantage of the Acala EVM+, which is able to utilise some features that cannot be found in the legacy EVM.
-By using `validUntil` parameter we can avoid transaction being stuck in the transaction pool indefinitely, and by using `storageLimit` we are able to encourage the developers to remove the data they don't need from the chain, in order to reduce the chain bloat.
+Despite being inconsistent with the legacy EVM, this aspect is advantageous for Acala EVM+.
+It utilizes features unavailable in the legacy EVM.
+For example, the `validUntil` parameter prevents transactions from indefinitely lingering in the transaction pool.
+Additionally, the `storageLimit` encourages developers to remove redundant data from the chain, thereby reducing chain bloat.

-## Getting the Gas parameters
+## Retrieving Gas Parameters
 ### for users

-Users never need to compute gas parameters by themselves:
+Users are not required to calculate gas parameters:

-* When sending tokens, MetaMask will call the RPC endpoints to get the correct gas parameters for them automatically.
+- When sending tokens, MetaMask automatically retrieves the correct gas parameters by calling ETH RPC endpoints.
-* When signing a transaction, dApps will provide the correct gas parameters and pass these values to the MetaMask, so users just sign a valid transaction.
+- During transaction signing, dApps provide the correct gas parameters to MetaMask, enabling users to sign a valid transaction.

-The only thing that need to pay attention to, is to not randomly modify the transaction parameters within MetaMask, otherwise the transaction will fail due to bad decoding.
-We thus encourage you to add the warning against such actions within the user interface of your dApps.
+However, users should avoid arbitrary modification of transaction parameters within MetaMask, as it could lead to transaction failure due to incorrect decoding.
+We recommend highlighting this warning within your dApp's user interface.

 ### for developers

-Most toolings and libraries (such as `ethers`, `hardhat`, `truffle`) should automatically compute the correct gas parameters under the hood when sending a transaction, so developers usually don't need to do anything.
+Most tools and libraries (like `ethers`, `hardhat`, `truffle`) automatically calculate the correct gas parameters when sending a transaction.
+Developers typically do not need to intervene.

-In case gas params are not auto computed, developers can easily compute the gas parameters in the following way:
+If gas parameters are not auto-computed, developers can calculate them as follows:

 ```ts
 const gasPrice = await provider.getGasPrice();
 const gasLimit = await contractInstance.estimateGas.functionName(...args);
 ```

 ## Gas Decoding Details
-### when there is no tip (default case)
+### without tip (default case)
-Let's say eth `gasLimit` is encoded as `aaaabbbcc` and gasPrice is encoded as `100yyyyyyyyy`, which can be decoded to substrate gas params as following:
+Assume the Ethereum gasLimit is encoded as `aaaabbbcc` and gasPrice is encoded as `100yyyyyyyyy`.
+They can be decoded into substrate gas parameters as follows:
 - `validUntil = yyyyyyyyy`
 - `gasLimit = 30000 * bbb`
 - `storageLimit = 2^min(21, cc)`